LGBTQ history in Poland: Polish People's Republic

 The roots of Polish gay movements lie in letters sent to Western organizations, such as HOSI Wien (Austria's LGBT Association), and in reactions to the AIDS crisis.
 In 1982 HOSI Wien created a sub-unit dedicated to Eastern Europe - EEIP (Eastern Europe Information Pool) and proceeded to carry out pioneering work contacting and assisting the small, newly hatched LGBT groups in Eastern Europe.
 It also helped to bring them to the attention of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), dominated by Western LGBT organizations unaware of the situation in Eastern Europe then.
 Andrzej Selerowicz, who cooperated with EEIP, held conspiratorial meetings of Polish LGBT people in 1983 and 1984, and despite the general shame and anxiety about speaking out about LGBT topics by many of the guests, the meetings kick-started initiatives such as new groups and a samizdat style news bulletin Etap magazine.
 A 1985 article "Jesteśmy inni" ("We are different") in the prominent weekly Polityka set off a national discussion on homosexuality.
 In the same year the Ministry of Health established offices of Plenipotentiary for AIDS and a ten-person team of AIDS experts.
 This was a year before the first case of AIDS was noted in Poland.

 The Normal Heart, an autobiographical play by Larry Kramer, received its Polish premiere in 1987 at the Polish Theatre in Poznań where it was directed by Grzegorz Mrówczyński.
 The Polish cast included Mariusz Puchalski as Ned Weeks and Mariusz Sabiniewicz as Tommy Boatwright, with Andrzej Szczytko as Bruce Niles and Irena Grzonka as Dr. Emma Brookner.
 The television adaptation débuted on the TVP channel on 4 May 1989, one month before the first free election in the country since 1928.

 Operation Hyacinth

 The government used traditional negative attitudes towards homosexuality as a means to harass, blackmail and recruit collaborators for the intelligence services.
 The culmination of these practices was Operation Hyacinth launched on 15 November 1985, on the order of the Minister of Internal Affairs Czesław Kiszczak.
-On that morning, in different colleges, factories and offices across Poland, functionaries of the Służba Bezpieczeństwa (SB) (a secret police force) arrested numerous men suspected of being gay or of having connections with "homosexual groups".
-Its purpose was to create a national database of all Polish gay men and people who were in touch with them, and it resulted in the registration of around 11,000 people.
+On that morning, in different colleges, factories and offices across Poland, functionaries of the Security Service (SB), a secret police force of the Polish People's Republic, arrested numerous men suspected of being gay or of having connections with "homosexual groups".
+Its purpose was to create a national database of all Polish gay men and their contacts, and registered around 11,000 people.
 Officially, Polish propaganda stated that the reasons for the action were as follows: